Asian shares, US futures advance after Biden speech

 Facebook rose 5.5% in after-hours trading following the release of its latest earnings after the closing bell.
 Apple added 3.3% in extended trading after the company's profit soared in its latest quarter on higher iPhone sales.

-In other trading Thursday, benchmark U.S. crude oil rose 18 cents to $64.04 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, benchmark U.S. crude oil rose 19 cents to $64.05 per barrel in electronic trading on the New York Mercantile Exchange.
 It gained 92 cents to $63.86 on Wednesday.
-Brent crude, the international standard, advanced 19 cents to $66.97 per barrel.
+Brent crude, the international standard, advanced 23 cents to $67.01 per barrel.

 Credit: Lee Jin-man